 Shabbatot, October 6, December 1, January 5, February 2, March 2, April 6, May 4, and June 1 / From 9:15 to 10:15 am

 Creating Sacred Space in our lives encourages us to be more fully present (Hineni) in a meaningful and peaceful way.
 What better time to engage in this creative and contemplative practice than on a Shabbat morning?
 This monthly meditation is open to all, regardless of experience.
 Come and let yourself enjoy the peacefulness of Shabbat in this alternative manner.
 This meditation is designed to enable you to join the main service at or before the beginning of the Torah service.

-Question: Why include the weekly D’Var Torah in an adult education booklet?
-Answer: Why not?
-At Temple Aliyah, Rabbi Perkins, or an occasional guest, discusses themes from the week’s Torah portion and connects them to our daily lives.
-The D’var Torah, which comes after the Torah is returned to the Ark each Shabbat, helps us to use one of our most sacred texts to approach problems and issues of our contemporary world.
-Come on Shabbat morning just to hear the D’var Torah, or stay for the entire service.
+At the heart of our Shabbat morning service is Torah study.
+Each week, Rabbi Perkins, Rabbi Gordon, or an occasional guest presents a dvar torah, which explores themes from the weekly Torah portion and connects them to our daily lives.
+The dvar torah, which is presented immediately after the Torah is returned to the Ark on Shabbat morning, is intended to help us address contemporary issues by interpreting the words, themes, and stories from our most sacred text.
+Come on Shabbat morning to hear the dvar torah -- and/or feel free to stay for the entire service.
 Either way, you will nourish your soul and stimulate your mind.

 Pirkei Avot (Ethics of Our Ancestors)

 Shabbatot between Pesach and Shavuot, May 4, 11, 18, 25, June 1 and 8 / From 12:15 to 1:30 pm (approximately)